 I left X PRIZE to tackle one of the biggest problems I learned about during prize design: youth unemployment.
 After raising over $500k to start Qualifyor, a youth work skills program, we developed everything in house.
 We created applications, performed interviews, built curricula, matched employers and mentors with the youth, and designed and ran skills competitions for two annual cohorts of high school students, in service of a question, “What should people learn about life (and work) that isn’t taught in school?”

 It was a good question, that led me to a better one.
 Given my unique path, the more interesting question was “How can I help people teach themselves?”
-After 3.5 years of inspiration from my tiger mom, investor, mentor, and (eventually) client, Tony Hsieh, I finally understood the wisdom of his personal ethos: be unapologetically true to yourself.
-I set aside the extrinsically imposed "shoulds" and "supposed to's" and started my ikigai journey.
+With that question as a compass, I set aside the extrinsically imposed "shoulds" and "supposed to's" and started my ikigai journey.

 And that is how Burn the Ladder was born.